deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](charts/charts_6_0.png)

-> 🔼 The chart shows the correlation between the performance of various large multimodal models on culture-agnostic and culture-specific subsets of a Japanese benchmark, revealing that Japanese models perform particularly well on the culture-specific subset.
+> 🔼 The chart shows the correlation between the performance of various Large Multimodal Models (LMMs) on culture-agnostic (CA) and culture-specific (CS) subsets of the JMMMU benchmark.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Score correlation between subsets.
 While proprietary models (■) perform the best on both subsets, Japanese LMMs (★) perform remarkably high on CS subset compared to models that perform similarly on CA subset.